Monte da Guia

 Protected Landscape Area

-Monte da Guia is a surtseyan tuff cone that resulted from a submarine basaltic volcanism, with a predominant projection of volcanic ashes.
+Monte da Guia is a surtseyan tuff cone that resulted from a submarine basaltic volcanism, with a predominant projection of volcanic ash.
 It has a maximum altitude of 145 metres and is connected to the island by an isthmus with a dune system called Entre Montes.
-It has two attached craters that are open to the sea at south – the Caldeirinhas – classified as a Nature Reserve and are maternity zones for fish species.
+It has two attached craters open to the sea at the south – the Caldeirinhas – classified as a Nature Reserve and are maternity zones for fish species.

-In this site is highly visible human intervention since the last century.
-However, it remains one of the sites of excellence of the Azores, because it includes the priority habitat with grey dunes and endemic vegetation of high value, such as the Erica azorica, the Euphorbia azorica and the Festuca petraea, or the natives Morella faya and Juncus acutus.
+This area houses endemic species, such as the Erica azorica, the Euphorbia azorica and the Festuca petraea, and natives species, namely Morella faya and Juncus acutus.
 This location is also an ideal habitat for birds such as the Calonectris borealis, the Sterna hirundo and the Ardea cinerea.

 This area belongs to the Monte da Guia e Porto Pim geosite of the Azores UNESCO Global Geopark and integrates a Special Protection Area (SPA) within the Natura 2000 network.
 Surrounding the Monte da Guia is the Canal Faial-Pico/Sector Faial Protected Area of Resources Management.